-The point being that an interesting idea has been picked-up, distilled to the lowest common denominator and uncredited (not that I’d want to be credited with bacon flavoured vodka, but still).
+The point is that an interesting idea has been picked-up, distilled to the lowest common denominator and uncredited (not that I’d want to be credited with bacon flavoured vodka, but still).
 Plus no financial benefit for the work.

 My preferred method of protecting my work is to put my work out into the open and enthusiastically give credit to others for their work and creations (Filby Cocktail anyone).
 I also politely (as if Canadians would do it any other way) protect the parts of my work that can be protected.
 Art of Drink serves that purpose very well and has been great for recognition.

-Ideally the world of professional bartending would follow that of the International Brotherhood of Magicians.
+Ideally, the world of professional bartending would follow that of the International Brotherhood of Magicians.
 Here’s a volunteer organization that has been around for 86 years with the goal of promoting three things:

 1. To organize individuals interested in the practice and promotion of the Art of Magic